 2. Physics-Based Modeling

-Interconnect with irregular or non-uniform structures can also be modeled with Physics-based Models (PBM2).
-PBM-based LEM is able to convert S-parameter models of arbitrary geometries with high port counts into compact equivalent circuit models that can be used in time-domain circuit simulations.
-Combining LEM with HFD for EM integrity analysis on coupling groups makes it easier to detect and repair EM integrity issues at circuit level.
-This enables designers to easily perform transient simulations of their designs with EM-level accuracy.
+Interconnect with irregular or non-uniform structures can also be modeled with 2nd generation Physics-based Models (PBM2).
+PBM2-based LEM is able to convert S-parameter models of arbitrary geometries with high port counts into compact equivalent circuit models that can be used in time-domain circuit simulations.
+When combining LEM with HFD for EM integrity analysis on coupling groups makes it easier to detect and repair EM integrity issues at circuit level.
+This enables designers to easily perform transient simulations of their designs with EM-level accuracy..

 3. Hierarchical EM

 PeakView™ Hierarchical Electromagnetic (HEM) solution is an elegant strategy for reduction of computational complexity to yield a faster simulation time than a flat-mode solver.
 The HEM engine uses a divide and conquer algorithm to partition a large problem into smaller counterparts.
 With the aid of parallel processing, the smaller geometries are first solved quickly.
 The partial solutions are then iteratively combined into a final solution of the original problem by computing the global coupling effects among the sub-components.